How to measure sales enablement: 20+ metrics to track in 2024

 Metrics really are your secret weapon to tweak, enhance, and perfect your sales enablement strategy.
 It’s all about aligning your program’s outcomes to the organization’s objectives and key results (OKRs) to make a meaningful business impact.

-Now, you might be thinking: “Well, then which sales enablement KPIs should I track?” or “How do I succeed in measuring sales enablement?”, but don’t stress!
+Now, you might be thinking: “Well, then which sales funnel KPIs should I track?” or “How do I succeed in measuring sales enablement?”, but don’t stress!
 Roll up your sleeves as we dive deep into sales enablement analytics based on insights from 20 industry experts.
 Let’s jump right in 👇

 What are Sales Enablement Metrics?